-Our library, as well as most if not all others, already has policies in place to ensure that items meet the criteria and placement requirements set out in the collection policy and a policy and reconsideration procedure to allow any person to challenge a material they are concerned with.
+Our library, as well as most if not all others, already has a collection development policy in place to ensure that items purchased meet the criteria and placement requirements appropriate for each section of our library.
+We also have a policy for reconsideration which includes information about the reconsideration procedure that allows any person to challenge a material they feel is not appropriate in some way.
 These policies work and allow the community to be a part of the process where their voices can be heard.
+Since we as librarians also live and work in the community, we focus on having materials available that reflects the diversity of our population.
+It would make no sense to spend money on materials that would just sit on a shelf.
+We can easily find materials we do not own in our library through online resources or through Interlibrary Loan.